Exempt Development

 The types of modifications that can be applied for include: -

-1. Section 4.55 (1) - involving minor error, misdescription or miscalculation only
+- Section 4.55 (1) - involving minor error, misdescription or miscalculation only

-2. Section 4.55 (1A) - involving minimal environmental impact
+- Section 4.55 (1A) - involving minimal environmental impact

-3. Section 4.55 (2) - other modifications
+- Section 4.55 (2) - other modifications

 Assessment of Section 4.55 Modification applications

 In determining a Section 4.55 application Council can only consider the issues which the application is seeking to amend.
-For example, if Council was to assess and approve a large office building complex and the developer decided to change the height of the building, Council could not legally undertake an assessment of the entire application, therefore, Council could only consider whether the height of the building is appropriate given the potential impact and/or the local planning controls.
+For example, if Council was to assess and approve a large office building complex and the developer decided to change the height of the building, Council could not legally undertake a reassessment of the entire application, therefore, Council could only consider whether the height of the building is appropriate given the potential impact and/or the local planning controls.

 Is my development exempt from Council approval?